jinzj16/111.github.io/_pages/join-us.md

 >1.
 Have the standard benefits of Tsinghua University post-doctorate, and the salary needs negotiating
 >2.
 The laboratory will provide a first-class scientific research environment and sufficient development space, such as supporting applications for the Tsinghua University "Shuimu Scholar" program, Postdoctoral Fund of Tsinghua-Peking University Joint Center, Tsinghua University Postdoctoral Innovative Talent Support Program, etc.
 >3.
 Recommend excellent postdoctoral fellows with research potential for PI position in first-class universities.
-At present, the postdoctoral fellows who have left the laboratory are engaged in scientific research in various universities, including Peking University Health Science Center and Zhejiang University.
+At present, the postdoctoral fellows who have left the laboratory are engaged in scientific research in various universities, including Peking University School of Basic Medical Sciences and Zhejiang University.

 # How to Apply